 Monograms have been a part of history since the Middle Ages.
-While it was originally a way for artists to claim their work, it eventually transitioned into a purely decorative embellishment and a nice way to personalize any given design.
+While they were originally a way for artists to claim their work, monograms eventually transitioned into purely decorative embellishments and a nice way to personalize any given design.

-Whether you’re creating monogramed cookies to welcome a new baby or placing a monogram at the center of a wedding cake, a decorative monogram can represent people in many different ways.
+Whether you’re creating monogrammed cookies to welcome a new baby or placing a monogram at the center of a wedding cake, a decorative monogram can represent people in many different ways.

 How to Transfer Your Monogram Design

 One of the easiest ways to transfer a design to buttercream or fondant is by tracing the pattern right onto the surface.
 However, don’t just place some paper on the surface and start tracing or you may end up having to recover the surface and start over.
 Follow these easy steps to create a flawless monogram every time.

 1. Once the design has been made, scale the monogram to the desired size.
 A trick to scale it appropriately is to create a box that is the height and width of your cake or cookie, then place the design within the box to increase or decrease the size.
 Once the design is lined up, print it on thin, clean copy paper and trim the bottom edge to match the box.
 This ensures a perfect fit onto the surface of your cake.